Skip to Content

 • Place the two loaves side by side onto the baking sheet or into the baguette pan.
 Cover with a damp kitchen towel and set aside to rise until almost doubled in size, about 1 – 3 hours.
 The rising time will vary depending if the dough is cold from a night in the refrigerator.

-• Sprinkle the tops of the baguettes lightly with flour.
-This makes scoring the dough a little easier.
+• Sprinkle the tops of the baguettes with flour.
 Use a very sharp knife or razor to make 3-4 diagonal slashes on top of each loaf.
 Bake until deeply browned and if you tap on the bottom of a loaf it sounds hollow, about 15-20 minutes.
 The interior temperature should be 200°F.

 • Transfer the loaves to a cooling rack and cool to room temperature before slicing.